Conference on Risk and Risky Behavior

 Glenn Harrison (Georgia State University and CEAR), Morten Lau (Copenhagen Business School) and Erdal Tekin (American University and NBER) are the organizers of this workshop.
 Funding is being provided by the Center for the Economic Analysis of Risk at Georgia State University, School of Public Affairs at American University, Copenhagen Business School, and the Andrew Young School of Policy Studies at Georgia State University.
 Contact corresponding organizer Erdal Tekin firstname.lastname@example.org about the substance of the workshop, and Mark Schneider at email@example.com with questions about participation and logistics.

 There is a small registration fee for participation ($50 USD), which is also subject to capacity.
 This fee is used to cover lunch and coffee break costs for external attendees; however, will be waived for presenters and discussants.
-Registration will be online and available from 8 May to 2 June 2017.Registration and Tickets
+Registration will be available until 8 June 2017.Registration and Tickets